 If you’ve already checked off capitals like Paris and London from your list, St. Petersburg makes for a dreamy alternative that’s more unique than other locales while still offering honeymooners the European charm of its well-trodden neighbors.
 Here's everything you need to know to plan a perfect honeymoon in St. Petersburg.

 Where to Stay

 The winding staircase is definitely an Insta-worthy shot, and you can also take a seat in the lounge and indulge in high tea or vodka, two Russian staples.
-For a true taste of Russian cuisine, indulge in a degustation at the hotel's Astoria Restaurant with a menu titled “Feel like a Tsar” that includes Cognac-marinated salmon and baked duck breast with cherry and beetroot purée.
+For a true taste of Russian cuisine, indulge in a degustation at the hotel's Astoria Restaurant with a menu titled “Feel Like a Tsar” that includes cognac-marinated salmon and baked duck breast with cherry and beetroot puree.